 Have an overnight bag ready in case you have to go to the hospital.

-If you do go to the hospital, bring your child’s medication and binder with chemotherapy information.
+If you do go to the hospital, bring your child’s medicine and binder with chemotherapy information.

 Your child has had a seizure caused by the fever